-Reviewed by Michael Dirda, who reviews books for The Washington Post on Thursdays.
+Reviewed by Michael Dirda, who reviews books on Thursdays in The Washington Post Style section.

 Reviewed by James Hill